Storytelling, Education, Empowerment

 S.E.E. to A.C.T. empowers at-risk youth in rural and under served communities through storytelling and education and self-expression while preserving, developing, and promoting their unique cultural heritage.
 Understanding leads to increased positive educational and social outcomes for young individuals.

-Besides giving voice to indigenous peoples from all over the world, we are also committed to providing a voice for native and non-native children as well as young men and women.
-Education and Storytelling through film results in self-empowerment.
-Currently we have three projects in production in Texas and other parts of the world: Teaching to Empower, American Voice, and our newest project in Uvalde, Texas, Healing Through Storytelling.
+Besides also giving voice to indigenous peoples from all over the world, we are also committed to providing a voice for native and non-native children as well as young men and women.
+Education and Storytelling through film results in self-empowerment for our youths.
+Currently we have three ideas in Texas and other parts of the world: Teach to Empower, American Voice, and our newest project in Uvalde, Texas, Healing Through Storytelling.

 We Would Like to Thank the Following Enterprises and Individuals for Their Generous Contributions and Support: